Economic Development District | Foreign-Trade Zone | Funding Resources | Future Leaders in Planning

 - Eliminated, or

-Foreign-trade zone users may also benefit from a number of other related benefits including reduction in fees, direct delivery, and the opportunity to conduct processing or manufacturing.
+Foreign-trade zone users may also benefit from a number of other related benefits including a reduction in fees, direct delivery, and the opportunity to conduct processing or manufacturing.

 For more information, visit the Capital Region Foreign-Trade Zone.